mobizt/FirebaseClient/README.md

 `<expire>`The expiry period in seconds (less than 3600), 3300 is the default value.

-- ### Service Account Authentication
+- ### ServiceAuth (OAuth2.0 Access Token Authorization Using Service Account)

-With [ServiceAuth](examples/App/AppInitialization/ServiceAuth/ServiceAuth.ino) provider class, you are now access the Firebase services as non-human or a service or application user.

-This uses `OAuth2.0 using Service Account` authentication flows to create the access token for authorization.

-This type of authentication required when you use some APIs of Firebase and Google services that required privilege (admin) access.
+This type of authentication is used when privilege (admin) access is needed.

-The parameters for [ServiceAuth](examples/App/AppInitialization/ServiceAuth/ServiceAuth.ino) provider class are following which most of the parameters can be taken from service account json key file.
+The parameters for [ServiceAuth](examples/App/AppInitialization/ServiceAuth/ServiceAuth.ino) provider class are the following which most of the parameters can be taken from service account credentials.

 ```cpp
 ServiceAuth::ServiceAuth(<TimeStatusCallback>, <api_key>, <client_email>, <project_id>, <private_key>, <expire>)